ymirapp/docs/docs/reference/ymir-cli.md

 Create a new database on a database server.

-::: warning Only useable with public database servers You can only use the `database:user:create` command to create a database user on a publicly accessible database server.
+::: warning Need to create user on private database With a private database, the `database:user:create` command will only create the database user on the Ymir platform.
+You'll have to create the user on the database yourself using the credentials returned by the command.
 :::

 #### Arguments